 - a.
-Location.
-All window signs must be located inside an exterior window unless the sign is weatherproof and does not pose a danger from falling or being blown by the wind.
+Location: All window signs must be located inside an exterior window unless the sign is weatherproof and does not pose a danger from falling or being blown by the wind.
 Lettering or graphic elements that are directly mounted on a window shall not encroach upon the frame, mullions, or other supporting features of the glass. - b.
-Permanent signs.
-When a sign is painted on or otherwise attached or applied to the window area in a permanent manner, then such a sign shall be included in the total allowable wall sign area for the building and shall not exceed 20 percent of the total ground-floor window area of the building, excluding the door windows.
+Permanent Signs.
+When a sign is painted on or otherwise attached or applied to the window area in a permanent manner, then such sign shall be included in the total allowable wall sign area for the building and shall not exceed twenty (20) percent of the total ground-floor window area of the building, excluding the door windows.
 All permanent window signs which have their lettering or graphic elements directly on the glazing shall be painted, metal leafed, vinyl transferred, or in some other manner permanently applied to the interior side of the glass of an exterior building window or door.
-No application using a temporary adhesive shall be permitted unless the planning director determines the application to be reasonably safe. - c.
-Temporary signs.
-Signs advertising sales and specials shall not exceed 30 percent of the total ground-floor window area of any building, excluding the door windows.
-Such signs must be displayed in conformance with the temporary sign regulations listed in subsection (j) of this section. - d.
-Limitation.
-Under no circumstances shall any combination of permanent or temporary window signage cover more than 50 percent of the total ground window area of any building.
+No application using a temporary adhesive shall be permitted unless the Planning Director determines the application to be reasonably safe.

+- c.
+Temporary Signs.
+Signs advertising sales and specials shall not exceed thirty (30) percent of the total ground-floor window area of any building, excluding the door windows.
+Such signs must be displayed in conformance with the temporary sign regulations listed in \$154.212.J. - d.
+Under no circumstances shall any combination of permanent or temporary window signage cover more than fifty percent (50%) of the total ground window area of any building.